 John Warner conductor

-Health and Safety note: social distancing measures will be in place at all times and regular sanitation of the space will be taking place to ensure the safety of ticket holders and staff members.
+Health and Safety note: this is an outdoor event, and social distancing measures will be in place at all times to ensure the safety of ticket holders and staff members.
 Multiple sanitation stations will be available in place around the event site.
-Masks must be worn at all times.
-For more information, please visit the Waterloo Festival website.
+These requirements are liable to change in accordnace with Government guidance.
+For more information, please visit the Milton Keynes International Festival Website.

 King's Place, London